 How we maintain your information and the rights you have to it

 We review the information we store on you every year to check that it is necessary for us to continue keeping it and that it is stored securely.
-Every 2 years we will also ask you to update your consent preferences.
-We delete any box office accounts that have not been active in 3 years.

 You have the right to control what information we hold about you and how we use it.
 This includes the right to: